-- Complete the Early College Admission/Registration Form provided by the high school counselor or the Early College Coordinator at Jefferson College.
-Students should call the Early College Coordinator at 636-481-3216 for further details. - Meet English, math, and reading requirements through placement testing, ACT results, or high school GPA; additional measures may be considered to determine placement of students into appropriate college-level courses. - Have approval from the student's high school.
-Once completed Early College Admissions/Registration Forms are provided to Jefferson College, the Early College Coordinator will request the required approval and GPA verification from the high school counselor. - Meet all State of Missouri and/or Department of Higher Education (DHE) guidelines.
-Students should check with their high school counselor for further details.
+- Complete the Early College Admission/Registration Form provided by the high school counselor or the Office of Admissions at Jefferson College. - Meet English, math, and reading requirements through placement testing, ACT results, or high school GPA; additional measures may be considered to determine placement of students into appropriate college-level courses. - Have approval from the student's high school.
+Once completed Early College Admissions/Registration Forms are provided to Jefferson College, the College will request the required approval and GPA verification from the high school counselor. - Meet all State of Missouri and/or Department of Higher Education (DHE) guidelines.

-Dual Credit - High School students are not considered Regular First-Time college students until they meet Regular Admission requirements.
+Dual Credit - High School students are not considered regular first-time college students until they meet regular admission requirements.